-Same location sales for the segment grew 8% in the first half of 2014.
+Same location sales for the segment grew 10% in the first nine months of 2014.
 Automotive sales increased from a combination of expanded content, participation in new vehicle platforms, and demand strength in each of the major geographic markets.
 Same location sales also increased in Machinery.
-These combined improvements were partially offset by a sales decrease in Commercial Vehicle Products versus a strong prior year comparison.
+These combined improvements were partially offset by lower sales in Commercial Vehicle Products.

-The segment's EBIT and EBIT margins increased during the six-month period, primarily from higher sales and the non-recurrence of a litigation accrual in 2013.
+The segment's EBIT and EBIT margins increased during the nine-month period, primarily from higher sales.